wp-plugins/anonymize-links/readme.txt

 This is an anonymous link to example.com which prevents the original site from appearing as a referrer in the log files of the referred page.

+(Based on the WP Blank Referer by blackhatzen)

 == Installation ==